ceciwestbrook/WorryMindfulness/README.md

 3Department of Psychology, University of Pittsburgh

  # Status of current dataset: #
-Data are currently under submission at the Journal of Psychopathology and Clinical Science.
-Publication information will be forthcoming as it becomes available.
+These data were published in the Journal of Psychopathology and Clinical Science.
+Citation: Westbrook, C. A., Dutcher, J., Kusmierski, S., Creswell, J. D., Akpan, E., & Hallion, L. S. (2023).
+Neural correlates of mindful disengagement from worry.
+Journal of psychopathology and clinical science, 132(1), 38.